 About our past

-In April 1987, the Bloomington Faculty Council approved the establishment of the Minority Achievers Program (MAP) with the first students enrolling in the fall of 1988.
-The idea of implementing MAP came as a result of the lack of vigorous recruiting by Indiana University Bloomington of qualified minority students.
-Designed to assist in the enrichment of the intellectual, creative, and leadership pool in the state of Indiana, MAP searches nationwide for the most capable minority students.
-The program was also a response to the brain drain of talented minority residents of Indiana attending universities outside the state.
+In April 1987, the Bloomington Faculty Council approved the establishment of the Minority Achievers Program (MAP), with the first students enrolling in the fall of 1988.
+The idea of implementing MAP arose from the need for stronger recruitment efforts targeting qualified students from underrepresented groups by Indiana University.
+Designed to help enrich Indiana’s intellectual, creative, and leadership pool, MAP conducts a nationwide search for the most capable students from these communities.
+The program also responds to the issue of talented students leaving Indiana to attend universities outside the state.

-In 1993 the Mathematics and Science Scholarship (MASS) Program was added to the MAP to attract qualified minority students of color who desired to major in mathematics and the natural sciences.
-The MASS Program was a conscious attempt to build upon the success of MAP.
-Like MAP, MASS worked to attract superior African American, Hispanic, and Native American students to Indiana University Bloomington.
+In 1993, the Mathematics and Science Scholarship (MASS) Program was added to the MAP to attract talented students from underrepresented groups who wanted to major in mathematics and the natural sciences.